-The act requires the OPFC to issue general obligations of the state to pay costs of sites and facilities pursuant to Section 2p, Article VIII of the Ohio Constitution and the act.9 The obligations issued are to be in the amount determined by OPFC to be required for those purposes; provided, however, that the total principal amount of obligations issued cannot exceed \$150 million.
-The act specifically authorizes OPFC, upon request of the Department, to issue and sell original obligations of the state in an aggregate amount not to exceed \$30 million.
+The bill requires the OPFC to issue general obligations of the state to pay costs of sites and facilities pursuant to Section 2p, Article VIII of the Ohio Constitution and the bill.7 The obligations issued are to be in the amount determined by OPFC to be required for those purposes; provided, however, that the total principal amount of obligations issued cannot exceed \$150 million.
+The bill specifically authorizes OPFC, upon request of the Department, to issue and sell original obligations of the state in an aggregate amount not to exceed \$30 million.
 The obligations are to be issued and sold from time to time and in amounts necessary to ensure sufficient moneys to pay the costs of sites and facilities.

 Job Ready Site Development Fund (R.C.
 151.11(C) and 122.0820).
-Net proceeds of these obligations are to be deposited into the Job Ready Site Development Fund created by the act in the state treasury.
+Net proceeds of these obligations are to be deposited into the Job Ready Site Development Fund created by the bill in the state treasury.
 Moneys in the Fund are to be used to make grants for eligible projects under the Program and associated administrative expenses.
-The Fund's investment earnings must be credited to it.

 Job Ready Site Development Bond Service Fund (R.C.
 151.11(D)).
-The act also creates in the state treasury the Job Ready Site Development Bond Service Fund.
+The bill also creates in state treasury the Job Ready Site Development Bond Service Fund.
 All moneys received by the state and required by the bond proceedings to be deposited, transferred, or credited to this bond service fund, and all other moneys transferred or allocated to or received for the purposes of the fund, must be deposited and credited to the fund, subject to any applicable provisions of the bond proceedings, but without necessity for any act of appropriation.
 During the period beginning with the date of the first issuance of obligations and continuing during the time that any obligations are outstanding in accordance with their terms, so long as moneys in the bond service fund are insufficient to pay debt service when due on those obligations payable from the fund (except the principal amounts of bond anticipation notes payable from the proceeds of renewal notes or bonds anticipated) and due in the particular fiscal year, a sufficient amount of revenues of the state is committed and, without necessity for further act of appropriation, is to be paid to the bond service fund for the purpose of paying that debt service when due.

-9 "Costs of sites and facilities" includes related direct administrative expenses and allocable portions of the direct costs of those projects.
-It also includes allowable costs, as defined above (see "Job Ready Site Program").
-(R.C.
-151.11(A)(1).)
+7 "Costs of sites and facilities" includes related direct administrative expenses and allocable portions of the direct costs of those projects (R.C.
+151.11(A)(1)).